Sandra Jones Counsellor and Supervisor Registered Member BACP (accred)

 I did my initial training at the University of Hertfordshire and graduated in 2002 with a PgDip in Counselling

 My initial training was in Psychodynamic and Humanistic therapy.
 Since then I have regularly attended training days and workshops to keep my experience up to date and because I love learning about this subject.
-Specific training courses have been key in developing my practice and the way I work:
+Particular training courses have been key in developing my practice and the way I work:

 - Completion of Postgraduate Certificate in Clinical Supervision